How to Best Understand The S/4HANA Simplification List

 • SAP continually pivots away from the topic of the completeness of each module.

-SAP has many changes that it needed to sugar coat when companies were to move from SAP ECC to S4HANA.
-Therefore SAP came up with some marketing spin on their changes document and called it the “Simplification List.”
+SAP had many changes that it needed to sugarcoat when companies were to move from SAP ECC to S4HANA.
+Therefore, SAP came up with some marketing spin on their changes document and called it the “Simplification List.”
 This is a play on or extension of the SAP Run Simple initiative, which has now been canceled due to its rejection in the market.
-Calling these changes a Simplification List can be considered a type of word game that SAP is playing on its customers.
+Calling these changes a Simplification List can be considered a type of word game that SAP plays on its customers.
 And SAP is hoping their customers do not notice.
 You will learn the reality, not the marketing spin, and how SAP has misnamed a listing of changes to S/4HANA from ECC as a “Simplification List” that is anything but simple.
 You will learn the reality around the readiness of S/4HANA and how this connects with the Simplification List.

 Our References for This Article